nasrinrezaei/React/README.md

 > [!TIP]
 > At the end both of them are used to say React what should render.

+> [!NOTE]
+> The point about the JSX HTML tags is that, they are components which are created by react to attach the event handelers and other options to the components instead of using pure JS and as a result some atributes' name vary from the atributes of HTML tags.

 # What is local state or state?
 States are the information which just a component which these states are defined in, are aware.
 In addition, they can keep the changes of data in the curtain component.